 Several surveys show that extended periods of daily hiking with a backpack between 6-8 hours turns the body into a competent fat burning and testosterone-fueled machine.
 Trekking involves walking up and downhills.
 The uphill walks can bring the heart close to the target heart rate while giving it time to recover on the downhill walks.

 4. Perseverance and Discipline

-Long distance walking while persevering to reach a destination tests the hiker’s patience and determination.
-The trekkers have to abide by a few guidelines and remain disciplined on the mountains as the hills have its share of risks.
+Long-distance walking while persevering to reach a destination, tests the hiker’s patience and determination.
+The trekkers have to abide by a few guidelines and remain disciplined on the mountains as the hills have their share of risks.
 Trekking can be a solo activity or in a group, If trekking in a group, teamwork needs to be involved while walking with the team.
 Helping each other adds to the fun of the journey while motivating the less experienced hikers.

 5. Mental benefits